elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 # Adoption strategy
 Adoption and implementation should be handled as follows:

-a.
-Don't expose core API's as observables (3).
+1. Don't expose core API's as observables (3).
    This should be implemented first to improve the ergonomics of working with core API's from inside synchronous context providers and lifecycle functions.